 5 Fast Facts About Raw Honey:*

 - contains immune boosting anti-viral properties

 - super high in B vitamins: B1, B2, B3, B5 & B6

 - improves metabolism and helps to prevent fatigue

 - can help improve cholesterol

 *These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.

 Tip #1: Add an extra 1/4 cup of melted coconut oil if you want yours to be more compact and dense (as in the photos) as opposed to a more granola type bar.

 Tip #2: The recipe makes 6 large granola size bars or 12 squares (shown in the photos) or 48 tiny squares (cutting the 12 squares into 4 pieces each).
 My husband, who can eat 5,000 calories a day and not gain one pound gets the large size, my boys who have no problems with extra calories and healthy fats gets the square size and I get the tiny bite size pieces.
 I usually take one of the squares and cut it into 4 tiny pieces and nibble on it throughout the day.
-One of my favorite afternoon treats is one of the tiny pieces with a cup of green tea.
+One of my favorite afternoon treats is one of the tiny pieces with a cup of herbal tea.

 Tip #3: They will freeze or refrigerate well – just keep them in an airtight container and store in the refrigerator or freezer until you are ready to eat them.
 They will melt and get soft if left out at room temperature.